 Database Management Specialization

-Master the principles, tools, and techniques used in the design, programming, administration, and security of database management systems with a Database Management specialization.
-As a professional in this field, you'll be relied upon to analyze the data needs of an organization or company, and determine how to organize and store the data in logical and useful ways.
-You'll be able to find a variety of database management opportunities, holding in-demand positions such as data analyst, database administrator, or database designer.
+DeVry’s Database Management specialization is designed to help you master the principles, tools, and techniques used in the design, programming, administration, and security of database management systems.
+Professionals in this field are relied upon to analyze the data needs of an organization or company, and determine how to organize and store the data in logical and useful ways.
+Database management opportunities often include positions such as data analyst, database administrator, and database designer.